Skip to main content

 Overview

-Ailanthus altissima is tree of heaven (stinking sumac), a deciduous tree growing 40-80 feet (12-24 m) tall and 30-50 feet (9-15 m) wide.
-Large pinnately compound leaves with 11-25 leaflets, each 2-5 inches (5-13 cm) long, with 1-2 glandular teeth at the base of each leaflet.
-Yellow-green flowers in terminal panicles 8-16 inches (20-40 cm) in June-July — male flowers have a strong unpleasant odor.
-Dioecious.
-Female trees produce twisted samaras in large persistent clusters — over 300,000 seeds per year per tree.
-In Simaroubaceae.
-Native to central and northern China.
-Classified as invasive in most US states and many countries worldwide — one of the most aggressively invasive trees in North America.
-Spreads by prolific seed production and aggressive root suckering.
-The root system produces allelopathic chemicals (ailanthone) that inhibit surrounding plant growth.
-Tolerates extreme conditions — pollution, compacted soil, salt, drought, pH 4.5-8.0, and any soil type.
-Grows 36-60 inches (90-150 cm) per year.
-Cutting the trunk without concurrent herbicide treatment stimulates vigorous re-sprouting from roots.
-The crushed foliage has an unpleasant odor (rancid peanuts).
-The sap can cause contact dermatitis.
-The preferred host of the spotted lanternfly (Lycorma delicatula).
-All parts toxic to pets and humans.
-Zones 4-9.
-Full sun.
-Growth rate is very fast.
+Ailanthus altissima is a deciduous tree in the family Simaroubaceae native to central and northern China, reaching 40-80 feet (12-24 m) tall and 30-50 feet (9-15 m) wide.
+Leaves are large, pinnately compound, with 11-25 leaflets each 2-5 inches (5-13 cm) long and 1-2 glandular teeth at the base — the glandular teeth and an unpleasant odor from the crushed foliage (often compared to rancid peanuts or burned rubber) are diagnostic.
+Yellow-green flowers in terminal panicles 8-16 inches (20-40 cm) long open in June and July, and male flowers carry a strong unpleasant odor.
+The species is dioecious, and female trees produce twisted samaras in large persistent clusters — a single mature female tree can release more than 300,000 seeds per year.
+The species is classified as invasive in most U.S. states and many countries worldwide and is recognized as an aggressively invasive tree across North America, Europe, Australia, and New Zealand — spread occurs both by prolific seed production and by aggressive root suckering.
+The root system releases allelopathic compounds (ailanthone) that suppress the growth of surrounding plants.
+The tree tolerates extreme conditions: air pollution, compacted soil, salt, drought, pH 4.5-8.0, and essentially any soil type.
+Growth averages 36-60 inches (90-150 cm) per year.
+Cutting the trunk without concurrent herbicide treatment stimulates vigorous re-sprouting from the root system, which can produce dozens of suckers from a single severed stump.
+The sap can cause contact dermatitis in sensitive individuals and all parts of the plant are toxic to pets and humans if ingested.
+Ailanthus serves as the primary host for the spotted lanternfly (Lycorma delicatula), a destructive invasive pest of fruit and hardwood crops.

 Native Range